Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 }
 ```

-React automatically wires up your constructor when the component is created and it passes it a properties object, called `props` for short (you’ll see this often when dealing with React).
+React automatically wires up your constructor when the component is created and it passes it a properties object, called `props` for short (you see this often when dealing with React).

-The first thing you have to do in your constructor is call the parent class constructor (the parent class is the Component class you extended right at the beginning) using `super` method, passing in the `props` object.
+The first thing to do in your constructor is call the parent class constructor (the parent class is the Component class you extended right at the beginning) using `super` method, passing in the `props` object.

 To add your component’s `state` property, simply call `this.state` and set it to an object that contains whatever data you need it to.
-For now, you’ll just add the `displayName` property and set it to an empty string.
+For now, just add the `displayName` property and set it to an empty string.

 #### Note!

 An important thing to know about `state` is that it is **immutable**.
-This means it can be updated by using React’s `setState()` method, but you never edit `state` directly.
-The only time you’ll ever set `state` directly is in a constructor.
+This means it can be updated by using React’s `setState()` method, but never edit `state` directly.
+The only time you ever set `state` directly is in a constructor.

-You don’t have to initialize `state` in the constructor as you’re doing here, but it’s a good habit to get into so that anyone coming into the class can see what properties should be expected to exist on the `state object`, and what their `values` or their `types` should be.
+You don’t have to initialize `state` in the constructor as you’re doing here, but it’s a good habit to get into so anyone coming into the class can see what properties should be expected to exist on the `state object`, and what their `values` or their `types` should be.

 ### Handling User Input

-You’ve got your dynamic welcome message but you need to allow the user to enter their name so you can greet them personally.
+You have your dynamic welcome message but you need to allow the user to enter their name so you can greet them personally.

 Add some instructions and an input box:

-####App.js
+#### App.js

 ```
         <p>Enter your name below so we can get better acquainted</p>